 Naturally releasing endorphins can help reduce pain, increase pleasure and improve overall sense of well-being without the unwanted and dangerous side effects that are associated with drug and alcohol use and abuse.
+This is the basic relationship between endorphins and addiction.
 So enjoy your natural highs and stay sober.

 Understanding Endorphins and Their Importance in Pain Management

 [beta]-Endorphin and HGH increase are associated with both the anticipation and experience of mirthful laughter

 The Effect of Mirthful Laughter on Stress and Natural Killer Cell Activity